 If your data is deemed acceptable by EPI, a unique ID code will be given to you via email.

-Of course, you can!
-You just need to send us an email regarding the type of data you need, then we can discuss further through the mail.
-However, some Terms and Agreements for the usage of the data need to be agreed upon first.
+Of course, you can.
+You need to email us regarding the type of data you need, then we can discuss further.
+However, some terms and agreements for the data need to be agreed upon first.

 EPI.
 Year (According to data used).
 Elasmobranch Project Indonesia.
 URL.
 Downloaded on DD Month Year (Date adjust to the accessed date).